Skip to main content

 Resistant cultivars of cucumber are widely available.
 Where scab has been a problem, plant in sunny locations where cool air does not tend to accumulate.
 The pathogen survives in the soil on infected crop debris, may be seedborne, and is capable of saprophytic growth.
 Rotate with non-cucurbit crops for 2-3 years.
 Select sites with well-drained soil and good air movement for rapid drying of foliage and fruit.
 Avoid overhead irrigation and dense plant canopies.
 Fungicide sprays may not be effective during extended cool, wet weather due to the short disease cycle of this pathogen.

 • chlorothalonil plus potassium phosphite (Catamaran): 6.0 pt/A; PHI 1d, REI 12, Groups M05 & P07.
-Do not apply under certain weather conditions (drought and conducive to sunburn); see label
+Do not apply under drought conditions or conditions conducive to sunburn.

 • difenoconazole plus benzovindiflupyr (Aprovia Top): 10.5 to 13.5 fl oz/A; PHI 0d, REI 12h, Groups 3 & 7